AUAP/AP2018/all_miniex/mini_ex4.md

 - To experiment various data capturing input, including audio, mouse, keyboard and web camera.

 **Tasks:**
-1. Make sure you have read the text by Carolin and Anne:
+1. Make sure you have read the text by Søren Pold + Carolin and Anne:
+  - Pold, Søren.
+"Button."
+Software Studies\ a lexicon.
+Eds.
+Matthew Fuller.
+MIT Press, 2008.
+31-36.(can access via e-library)
   - Gerlitz, Carolin, and Anne Helmond.
 “The like Economy: Social Buttons and the Data-Intensive Web.”
 New Media & Society 15, no. 8 (December 1, 2013): 1348–65. (can access via e-library)
+  *The focus on a botton is just an example, you can apply the similar thinking to other kinds of tracking objects, such as face, mouse, audio, etc.*
 2. Experiment various data capturing input and interactive devices, such as audio, mouse, keyboard, web camera, etc.
 3. Develop a sketch that response loosely to the open call "[CAPTURE ALL](https://transmediale.de/content/call-for-works-2015)' from Transmediale 2015 that acts as the guideline for this mini exercise.
 (It can be very simple)
 4. Upload your program/result to your own Github account under a folder called mini_ex4.
 (Make sure your program can be run on a web browser, and if it requires downloading other library or other devices, please specify in your readme file)